Federal Tax Benefits

 A federal or state drug conviction can disqualify a student for Federal Student Aid Funds.
 Get detailed information on penalties related to a drug charge.

 The Higher Education Opportunity Act conditions the eligibility of educational institutions to participate in Title IV programs on the development of and compliance with a code of conduct which prohibits conflicts of interest for its financial aid personnel.
-Doane College’s Officers, employees and its agents are required to comply with this code of conduct.
+Doane University’s Officers, employees and its agents are required to comply with this code of conduct.